rick-de-water/Lingo/README.md

 * `lingo::encoding::utf8`
 * `lingo::encoding::utf16`
 * `lingo::encoding::utf32`
+* `lingo::encoding::base64`

+### Meta encodings
+* `lingo::encoding::swap_endian`: Swaps the endianness of the code units.
+* `lingo::encoding::join`: Chains multiple encodings together (e.g. `join<swap_edian, utf16>` to create `utf16_be`).

 ## Code pages
 * `lingo::page::ascii`
 * `lingo::page::unicode`
-* `lingo::page::iso_8859_n` with n = [1, 16] except 12
+* `lingo::page::iso_8859_n` with n = [1, 16] except 12.

 ## Error handlers
-* `lingo::error::strict` Throws an exception on error
+* `lingo::error::strict` Throws an exception on error.

 ## Algorithms
 #### Will be added in a future version.

 ## How to build

 Lingo is a header only library, but some of the header files do have to be generated first.
-You can check the latest releases for a package that has all headers already generated.
+You can check the latest releases for a package that has all headers generated for you.

-If you want to develop and/or run the test suite, you will have to build the CMake project.
+If you want the library yourself, you will have to build the CMake project.
 All you need is CMake 3.12 or higher and a C++11 compatible compiler.
 The tests are written using [Catch](https://github.com/catchorg/Catch2) and can be run with `ctest`.

+## How to include in your project
+Since Lingo is a header only library, all you need to do is copy the header files and add it as an include directory.

-There is also one thing that you need to look out for, which is the execution character set.
+There is one thing that you do need to look out for, which is the execution character set.
 This library assumes by default that `char` is UTF-8, and that `wchar_t` is UTF-16 or UTF-32, depending on the size of `wchar_t`.

 This matches the default settings of GCC and Clang, but not of Visual Studio.
 If your compiler's execution set does not match the defaults, you have two options: